Up to date

 float light_angular_distance =

 The light's angular size in degrees.
-Increasing this will make shadows softer at greater distances.
+Increasing this will make shadows softer at greater distances (also called percentage-closer soft shadows, or PCSS).
 Only available for DirectionalLight3Ds.
 For reference, the Sun from the Earth is approximately

 BakeMode light_bake_mode =